Dawood Ibrahim

-Dawood Ibrahim Kaskar (/ɪbrəˈhiːm/, /hi/; born 26 December 1955) is an Indian mob boss, drug lord, and terrorist.
-He reportedly heads the Indian organised crime syndicate D-Company, which he founded in Mumbai in the 1970s.
-Ibrahim is wanted on charges including murder, extortion, targeted killing, drug trafficking, and terrorism.
+Dawood Ibrahim Kaskar (/ɪbrəˈhiːm/; born 26 December 1955) is an Indian gangster, mob boss, drug lord and narcoterrorist.
+He is the leader of the organised crime syndicate D-Company, which he founded in Mumbai in the 1970s.
+Dawood is wanted on multiple charges of murder, extortion, targeted killing, drug trafficking and terrorism among others.

-He was designated a global terrorist by India and the United States in 2003, with a reward of US$25 million on his head for his suspected role in the 1993 Bombay bombings.
-In 2011, he was named number two on "The World's 10 Most Wanted Fugitives" by the US Federal Bureau of Investigation and fourth on Forbes.
-In 2020, the Pakistani government listed Dawood and 87 others in its sanction list in order to avoid FATF sanctions.
 He has been reported to live in Karachi, Pakistan, though the government of Pakistan denies it.

+He was designated a global terrorist by the Al-Qaida and Taliban Sanctions Committee of the United Nations Security Council and by the United States in 2003 for masterminding the 1993 Bombay bombings and is said to have an influence in 26/11 attacks.
+The United States has a bounty of US$25 million on his head.

+In a Time list of the world's most notorious mob bosses, Dawood was ranked 9th.
+Dawood was third on Forbes' "The World's 10 Most Wanted" list from 2010 until it stopped publishing the list in 2011.
+In 2011, he was named number two on "The World's 10 Most Wanted Fugitives" by the US Federal Bureau of Investigation.

 Early life

-Dawood Ibrahim was born on 26 December 1955 to a Konkani Muslim family in Khed in Maharashtra, India.
+Dawood Ibrahim Kaskar was born on 26 December 1955 to a Konkani Muslim family in Khed in Maharashtra, India.
 His father, Ibrahim Kaskar, worked as a head constable with the Mumbai Police and his mother, Amina Bi, was a homemaker.
-He lived in the area of Dongri, Mumbai and attended Ahmed Sailor High School, from which he dropped out.
+He lived in the Temkar Mohalla area of Dongri, Mumbai and attended Ahmed Sailor High School, from which he dropped out.

-Criminal career
+Crime and terrorism

 Dawood started committing fraud, theft and robbery while still in his teens.
-Eventually, he joined the gang of local gangsters and don Baashu Dada, part of the local organised crime syndicate.
+In Dongri, he first came into contact with the gangster Haji Mastan, after he attacked two of Dawood's men.
+Eventually, he joined the gang of local gangster and don Baashu Dada, part of the local organised crime syndicate.
 In the late 1970s, he later split from the gang, creating his own gang with his elder brother Shabir Ibrahim Kaskar.
-After Shabir was killed by the rival Pathan gang, he became the sole boss of his gang, known as the D-Company.
+After Shabir was killed by the rival Pathan gang of Karim Lala, he became the sole boss of his gang and later criminal syndicate D-Company.
 He was then chiefly involved in gold smuggling, real estate, extortion and drug trafficking.
 He fled from India to Dubai in 1986 after being wanted by the Mumbai Police for the murder of Samad Khan.
 In the following years, he further expanded his gang with the help of his second-in-command Chhota Rajan, with his gang having over 5000 members and bringing in hundreds of millions of rupees in revenue annually by the early 1990s.

+Dawood had a long-standing feud with notorious Indian criminal Manya Surve.